Homemade Filter: The Ultimate Guide Of Making

 Take the gallon, and turn it upside down.
 Cut a hole at the bottom to allow you to pour in the materials.
-Start by adding the rock, pebble, and then add the sand followed by the activated charcoal.
+Start by adding the rock and pebble, and then add the sand, followed by the activated charcoal.
 The stones help remove particles and other insects.

 At the outlet cap, ensure to put your screen or mesh, and place a water collecting bowl for collecting your filtered water.
-Also, when adding your materials into the gallon, leave some space for water that you will pour into the filter.
+Also, when adding your materials to the gallon, leave some space for water that you will pour into the filter.

 Also, you can add more materials if you desire, and you can even change the entire filtering process.
 The choice is all yours.